 - Cognitive health: improves memory and focus, helps increase mental clarity and acuity.

-Since these research peptides and the ones found in food are much alike, serious side effects have not been a common occurrence in the test subjects.
-However, depending on how was used in the studies, the most common side effects included:
+Since research peptides and the ones found in food are much alike, serious side effects have not been a common occurrence in the test subjects.
+However, depending on how they were used in the studies, the most common side effects included:

 - Fluid retention